 5. Two-Toned Shiplap for a Modern Twist

 For a contemporary take on the classic shiplap wall, consider using two-toned shiplap.
-By painting the top half of the wall one color and the bottom half another, you create a striking visual contrast that adds depth to your entryway.
+By painting the top half of the wall one color and the bottom half another, a two-toned shiplap wall creates a striking visual contrast that adds depth to your entryway.
 This look pairs well with mid-century or minimalist decor styles, and can be customized with your choice of colors, whether you prefer bold and bright or soft and subtle.

 6. Shiplap with Built-In Storage for Small Entryways